Geometric condition for the observability of electromagnetic Schr\"odinger operators on $\mathbb{T}^2$: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Gabriel Rivière for useful discussion.
+The authors would like to thank Gabriel Rivi\`ere for useful discussion.
 C. Sun is partially supported by ANR project SmoothANR-22CE40-0017.
 K. Le Balc'h is partially supported by ANR project Trecos ANR-20-CE40-0009.
-J. Niu is supported by Defi Inria EQIP. \\
+J. Niu is supported by Defi Inria EQIP and Inria Team CAGE. \\